pujiaxin33/JXTheme/README.md

 ```

 ## Custom Properties Configuration
+If the library does not natively support a certain attribute, it can be handled uniformly in the customization.
 ```Swift
 View.theme.customization = ThemeProvider({[weak self] style in
     / / You can choose any other property